tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 		"name":"Official Release of IAM",
 		"description":"Identity and Access Management (IAM) is a user identity management and resource access control service provided by JD Cloud, assigning the minimum permission to users as needed to guarantee the enterprise information security.", "id":2100
+	},
+	{
+		"introduce":"Function Service open beta.
+Users can apply for joining the open beta", "name":"Function Service  Open Beta",
+		"description":"Function Service is an event-driven Serverless computing service.", "id":2112
+	},
+	{
+		"introduce":"JD Distributed Service Framework Open Beta.
+Users can apply for joining the beta", "name":"JD Distributed Service Framework  Open Beta",
+		"description":"JD Distributed Service Framework is a PaaS platform focusing on applications and microservices.", "id":2113
+	},
+	{
+		"introduce":"Supporting Transparent Data Encryption (TDE)",
+		"name":"Supporting Transparent Data Encryption (TDE)",
+		"description":"TDE will automatically encrypt such data before writing them into a memory and automatically decrypt such data when reading them from the memory.
+The database file is encrypted in the page level.
+The page in the encrypted database will be encrypted before being wrote into a disk, but will be decrypted when being read into a memory.", "id":2114
+	},
+	{
+		"introduce":"2012, 2014 and 2016 Standard Versions are added as Database Version", "name":"2012, 2014 and 2016 Standard Versions are added as Database Version", "description":"2012, 2014 and 2016 standard versions are added as database version.
+Standard versions also support primary and backup instances and standalone instances", "id":2115
+	},
+	{
+		"introduce":"Cloud Physical Server  Launch New Category GPUⅢ", "name":"Cloud Physical Server  Launch New Category GPUⅢ", "description":"cn-north-1 launches V100*4 New Category GPUⅢ",
+		"id":2116
 	}
 ]